livingdocsIO/documentation/walkthroughs/metadata/metadata-examples.md

 # Metadata Plugins

-## Example 1: Full Example on how to Introduce a Metadata Field with a Standard Metadata Plugin
+## Example 1: Add a Metadata Field

-Say we want to create a new metadata field "catchline" for articles of your default web channel.
+Say we want to create a new metadata field "catchline" for articles.
 The catchline should be a simple text input on the publish panel that journalists can edit.

 For details have a look at the [server configuration reference documentation](../../reference-docs/server-configuration/metadata.md)